palewire/first-github-scraper/docs/scrape.md

 Programmers solve this problem by creating a [virtual environment](https://docs.python.org/3/tutorial/venv.html) for each project, which isolates the code into a discrete, independent container that does not rely on the global environment.

 Strictly speaking, working within a virtual environment is not required.
-At first, it might even feel like a hassle but in the long run you will be glad you did it.
+At first it might even feel like a hassle, but in the long run you will be glad you did it.

 ```{note}
 You don’t have to take our word for it, you can read discussions on [StackOverflow](https://conda.io/docs/index.html) and [Reddit](https://www.reddit.com/r/Python/comments/2qq1d9/should_i_always_use_virtualenv/).
 ```

 There are several different ways to run a virtual environment.
-In this tutorial, we will take advantage of [`pipenv`](https://pipenv.kennethreitz.org/en/latest/), a widely used tool that is recommended by leaders in the Python community.
+In this tutorial, we will take advantage of [`pipenv`](https://pipenv.kennethreitz.org/en/latest/), a widely used tool that is [recommended](https://packaging.python.org/en/latest/guides/tool-recommendations/) by leaders in the Python community.

 Like the commands we've already learned, `pipenv` is executed with your computer’s command-line interface.
 You can verify it’s there by typing the following into your terminal: